andifalk/cloud-security-workshop/labs/initial/ui/README.md

 Now we will implement the corresponding client for the product server to show the product list in a web UI.

 > __Tip__:
-> You may look into the [Spring Boot Reference Documentation](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#boot-features-security-oauth2-client)
+> You may look into the [Spring Boot OAuth2 Client Reference Documentation](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#boot-features-security-oauth2-client)
-> and the [Spring Security Reference Documentation](https://docs.spring.io/spring-security/site/docs/current/reference/htmlsingle/#oauth2client) on how to implement a client.
+> and the [Spring Security OAuth2 Client Reference Documentation](https://docs.spring.io/spring-security/site/docs/current/reference/htmlsingle/#oauth2client) on how to implement a client.

+## Learning Targets

+In this lab you will learn:

+* Trigger the OAuth2/OIDC authorization code grant (+ PKCE) flow and get ID + access token from authorization server
+* Validate and read information from ID token and user info endpoint
+* Send access tokens (JWT) to resource server as bearer token via HTTP header

+## Step 1: Explore the existing client application

 To start with this tutorial part, navigate to the project `labs/initial/ui` in your IDE.